Ben-Ganon/Obsidian_Olympus_DnD/Gods and Powers/Zeus.md

 |:--------------:|:------------:|:---------:|:--------:|:----------:|
 |       3        |      1       |   1 CT    |    -     | 12 Meters |

 Cast a bolt of lightning at target.
-The Lightning can then bounce up to 1d4 times to another target within 4 Meters of the last.
+The Lightning can then bounce up to 1d6 times to another random target within 4 Meters of the last.
 Each enemy affected takes <mark style="background: #930000A6;">1d6</mark> [[Combat Mechanics#Magic Damage | magic damage]].
 If you cast this while ***Flying***, targets take <mark style="background: #930000A6;">1d8</mark> [[Combat Mechanics#Magic Damage |magic damage]] instead